Criminal Justice Department Aims to Reveal the Crime A.S.A.P.

 Have to own a bachelor's or master's degree from a university whose equivalence has been accepted by the Higher Education Council,

-In the last two years, they must have received GRE or GMAT scores corresponding to ALES points or they must be successful as a result of the science examination to be held by the Scientific Committee, which is recommended by the head of the institute's main science department and formed by the Institute Board of Directors.
+In the last two years, they must have received GRE or GMAT scores corresponding to ALES points or they must be successful as a result of the science examination to be held by the Scientific Committee, which is recommended by the head of the graduate-school's main science department and formed by the Graduate School Board of Directors.

 What are the Courses Taken in the Master's Program of the Department of Criminal Justice?